-Subsequently, the rate of subsidence increased at the Eocene/Oligocene boundary, an effect mirroring coeval rapid subsidence that formed the Victoria Land Basin in nearby Antarctica (Cape Roberts Scientific Team, 2000).
-This subsidence clearly had a regional cause (see "Tectonic Evolution," p.
-45) and reduced the area available for erosion in the Tasmanian region.
+Then came the change to much faster subsidence at the Eocene/Oligocene boundary, an effect mirroring the rapid subsidence that formed the Victoria Land Basin in nearby Antarctica at the same time (Cape Roberts Scientific Team, 2000).
+This subsidence clearly had a regional cause and reduced the area available for erosion in the Tasmanian region.
 The contemporaneous climatic cooling would have led to greatly reduced rainfall and, thus, weathering and erosion, further reducing siliciclastic supply.
-Thereafter, the sea deepened rapidly, and slow pelagic carbonate deposition dominated completely.
+Thereafter, the sea deepened rapidly, and slow deposition of pelagic carbonate dominated completely.
 This appears to have been the most significant interval of sediment starvation along the Antarctic margin.

-Paleogene Margin Carbonates: Interplay between Tectonics and Climate gin sectors experienced pelagic carbonate deposition immediately following the Eocene/Oligocene boundary.
+Paleogene Margin Carbonates: Interplay between Tectonics and Climate

+The sequences at Sites 1170 and 1171 have revealed a marked difference in the Eocene-Oligocene sediment transition as compared with other parts of the Antarctic margin.
+As far as we can tell, no other margin sectors experienced pelagic carbonate deposition immediately following the Eocene/Oligocene boundary.
 Other areas experienced deposition of biosiliceous sediments or more slowly accumulating siliciclastic sediments with an increased siliceous biogenic component.
 The environment at the Tasmanian-Antarctic margin apparently favored biogenic carbonate preservation and relatively low biosiliceous productivity.
 Here, even Eocene siliciclastic sediments generally contain a better record of better preserved calcareous nannofossils and foraminifers than elsewhere.
 These observations suggest different climatic regimes in different sectors of the Antarctic margin during the Eocene and Oligocene.
-Antarctic circumpolar climatic and oceanographic similarity, a hallmark of the modern Antarctic, did not exist during the Paleogene.
-Biogeographic evidence from calcareous nannofossils and lack of any offshore evidence for glaciation in the Tasmanian sector indicate that conditions were slightly warmer than in other margin sectors, even during the Oligocene.
+Circum-Antarctic climatic and oceanographic similarity, a hallmark of the modern Antarctic, did not exist during the Paleogene.
+Biogeographic evidence from calcareous nannofossils and lack of any evidence for glaciation in the Tasmanian sector indicate that conditions were slightly warmer than in other margin sectors, even during the Oligocene.
 The earliest Oligocene was a time of major cryosphere expansion in the southern Indian Ocean sector and in the southern Ross Sea.
-Thus, Antarctic circumpolar circulation was still insufficiently developed in the Oligocene to unify the character of Antarctic paleoenvironmental change.
+Thus, circum-Antarctic circulation was still insufficiently developed in the Oligocene to unify the character of paleoenvironmental change around the Antarctic margin.